Tips for Parents

 - Messages should be saved and shown to a trusted adult.

-- Be a friend — children that know someone is being cyberbullied should be encouraged to let parent know.
+- Be a friend — children that know someone is being cyberbullied should be encouraged to let a parent know.

 - Parents should consider reporting the cyberbullying to local law enforcement authorities.

 - A child spends large amounts of time online, especially at night.

 - Pornography is discovered on a child’s computer.

 - A child talks by phone or texts to unknown adults or others with unrecognized phone numbers.

 - A child receives mail, gifts or packages from an unknown person.

 - A child turns off a computer monitor, changes screens on the computer or tries to hide the phone when parents enter the room.